Union Bridge, Aberdeen

-Union Bridge is a bridge on Union Street, Aberdeen, Scotland.
+Union Bridge is a bridge on Union Street in Aberdeen, Scotland.
 It is the largest single-span granite bridge in the world, at 130 feet (40 metres).
 It was built by Thomas Fletcher under some influence from Thomas Telford.
 It is a Category B listed building with Historic Scotland.

 History

 Constructed from 1801–05 as part of Union Street under plans suggested by Charles Abercrombie, it was intended to provide an impressive approach into the city from the south (and west); previously the route had been somewhat circuitous.
 The bridge crosses the Denburn valley, and Union Terrace Gardens.
 Alongside the gardens are a dual carriageway and single railway track; originally there was a small roadway and considerable railway workings, with the site being a short distance north of Aberdeen railway station.